format_list_bulleted Topic Overview

 Reimbursement is allowed for clothing that is required for an employee to conduct specific university business, such as commencement regalia; if the employee is required to wear the clothing as a condition of employment; and if the clothes are not suitable for any other use and not appropriate for everyday wear.

-- The university provides tuition and training assistance programs, such as the Staff Training Assistance Program (STAP), which is administered by University HR.
-See more on the Cardinal at Work website.
+The university also provides tuition and training assistance programs, such as the Staff Training Assistance Program (STAP), which is administered by University HR.

 The university will pay for memberships to professional organizations and publications related to university business.
 The business purpose must include the length and duration of the membership.
+Lifetime memberships are not a permissible expense.
 The preferred payment method for memberships or dues are non-PO payments or PCard.

 Purchases such as supplies, books, and equipment costing less than $2,500 are eligible for reimbursement under the Miscellaneous Expense type.
 The preferred purchasing methods for purchases of more than $2,500 are iProcurement, which provides users with access to shop from Amazon Business and SmartMart catalog suppliers, or the Purchasing Card (limited to purchases of $4,999 or less).

-Expense payments such as airfare, hotel, and meals incurred for the recruit during the recruitment process (including expenses related to the recruit familiarizing themselves with the Bay Area) are not taxable.
-However, payment for expenses incurred for family members accompanying the recruit is considered taxable by the IRS and will be reported on a Form W-2 issued to the recruit.
+Expenses for prospective employees: Expense payments such as airfare, hotel, and meals incurred for a prospective employee during the recruitment process (including expenses related to the recruit familiarizing themselves with the Bay Area) are not taxable.